fruitTheory/M6502/README.md

-# fNES - NES Emulator
+# fTNES - NES Emulator

 Emulation of the Nintendo Entertainment System, written in C